 About the Black InGenius Initiative

-Launched in 2022, BiGI helps Black students from 6th to 12th grade graduate high school and prepare for college.
+Launched in 2022, BiGI helps Black and other students furthest from opportunity from 6th to 12th grade graduate high school and prepare for college.
 In fall 2023, the program welcomed its first cohort of 60 students.
 It will add a new 6th-grade group each year, serving 420 students by 2030.

-The program empowers educators to create environments that celebrate Black students’ potential and transform the learning experience for future generations.
+The program empowers educators to create environments that celebrate Black and other students’ potential and transform the learning experience for future generations.

 With the establishment of CEEN and the growth of BiGI, USD and San Diego Foundation are leading the way in creating inclusive, equitable learning opportunities.
 These programs are transforming lives today while paving the way for a more equitable future.